Vector Symbolic Finite State Machines in Attractor Neural Networks: Results

 It is expected that additional edges consume more of the network's storage capacity than additional nodes, since for every edge, 5 additional terms are added to $\mat{W}$ (\mbox{Equation \ref{eqn:tran_term_final}}), contributing 3$\times$ as much cross-talk noise as adding a node would (\mbox{Equation \ref{eqn:sigma_SNR}}).
 We can compare this storage capacity relation with that of the standard Hopfield model, by considering the case $N_E = 0$, i.e. there are no transition terms in the network, and so the network is identical to a standard Hopfield network.
-In this case, our failure boundary would become $N_Z < 0.085N$, in comparison to Hopfield's $P < 0.14 N$.
-Although this may seem like a drastic reduction in memory capacity, we must remember that as a result of input stimuli applying a masking operation to our network, the actual size of the network during these periods is actually $N^\prime :=\frac{1}{2}N$.
-In this case, the failure boundary can be rewritten as $N_Z < 0.17 N^\prime$, which is more in keeping with the Hopfield estimate\footnote{Although it might seem we are claiming that the network implemented here has a greater storage capacity than standard Hopfield networks, our boundary at $0.17N$ is for equiprobable success and failure, while the $0.14N$ figure is given for overwhelmingly likely success.}.
+In this case, our failure boundary would become $N_Z < 0.10N$, in comparison to Hopfield's $P < 0.14 N$.